-Following the proposed legislation, the U.S. State Department announced its intentions to withdraw privileges granted to Hong Kong under the Hong Kong Policy Act of 1992, and the U.S. government indicated that it may impose sanctions or other measures relating to Hong Kong, e.g. higher tariffs, tougher investment rules, asset freezes and more onerous visa rules.
+Following the enactment of the National Security Law, the U.S. administration announced that it withdrew the privileges granted to Hong Kong under the Hong Kong Policy Act of 1992, and imposed sanctions on a list of Hong Kong Government officials.
+The U.S. administration indicated that it could follow with further sanctions or other measures relating to Hong Kong, such as higher tariffs, tougher investment rules, asset freezes and more onerous visa rules.
 There have been some comments that Hong Kong's standing as an international financial centre could be at risk.
 Among other things, U.S. tariffs on China and restrictions on technology transfer and investment could become applicable to Hong Kong or Hong Kong entities or persons.
 Certain other foreign governments and organisations also expressed concern regarding the enactment of such national security law and there is a risk that certain actions may be taken by all or some of them which may be detrimental to Hong Kong.
-Until full details of the actions proposed by the U.S. and such other foreign governments and organisations are revealed, the Issuer will not be able to assess the impact of such actions on Hong Kong and the Issuer.
+Without full details of the actions which might be imposed by the U.S. and such other foreign governments and organisations, there is no assurance that the Issuer will be able to assess the impact of such actions on Hong Kong and the Issuer.